Astro Pages 404 After Deploy

 Plain S3 + CloudFrontfilenever

-Step 3: Align the host’s trailing-slash behavior
+Step 3: Align (or remove) the host’s rewrite layer

 {